Throughout the centuries, Japan has produced some amazing artists. Even today, several Japanese artists are prevalent throughout the world.

 7 – Japanese Obsession With Anime (Animation)

 The Japanese also have an obsession with anime or animation.
-A lot of the animation that is taking place in the west has influences from the Japanese form of anime or animation.
+Much of the animation taking place in the West has influences from the Japanese form of anime or animation.

-Japan has examples of some wildly successful international artists who are successful within Japan and throughout the world.
-Two of them that come to mind are Takashi Murakami and Yayoi Kusama – both show in major galleries and museums around the world.
+Japan has examples of some wildly successful international artists who are successful in Japan and worldwide.
+Two of them that come to mind are Takashi Murakami and Yayoi Kusama – both shown in major galleries and museums worldwide.
 They have licensing deals with companies like Louis Vuitton and others.

-Throughout the centuries, Japan continues to produce amazing artists and artwork.
+Throughout the centuries, Japan has continued to produce amazing artists and artwork.
 Many of the world’s most famous and popular artists are Japanese.
-I expect that we will continue to see many great artists come out of Japan.
+I expect we will continue to see many great artists from Japan.

-As an artist, I am truly inspired by all of the hard work and talent of Japanese artists.
-One of the things I learned from these Japanese artists is not being afraid of hard work and practice; these two things can really help your success as an artist.
+As an artist, I am truly inspired by all of Japanese artists’ hard work and talent.
+One of the things I learned from these Japanese artists is not to be afraid of hard work and practice; these two things can help your success as an artist.

 How Do You Identify A Japanese Artist’s Signature on Woodblock Prints?